UK risks French anger over fishing permits

 Fresh tensions have surfaced between Britain and France over post-Brexit fishing rights.

-The UK granted just 12 licences from 47 applications for smaller vessels to fish in its territorial waters.
+In the latest round of applications, the UK granted just 12 licences from 47 bids for smaller vessels to fish in its territorial waters.

 French sea minister Annick Girardin reportedly said: "French fishing must not be taken hostage by the British for political ends."

-A spokesman said the UK would continue to consider further evidence to support remaining applications.
+The UK said it would consider further evidence to support remaining bids.

-He said that the government has "issued a large number of licences to EU vessels" seeking to fish in both the UK's exclusive economic zone and its smaller territorial sea.
+Overall, the UK has granted 117 EU licences for its inshore territorial waters - almost 1,700 EU vessels have been licensed to fish in UK waters.

 Ms Girardin, quoted in French newspaper Le Monde, said: "It is a new refusal of the British to apply the conditions of the Brexit accord despite all the work undertaken together.